-Moa were large, flightless birds which lived in New Zealand up until about 500 years ago, but are now extinct.
-These two Moa skeletons were found in the Canterbury region and the larger one is the largest ever found.
-The Moa were the dominant herbivores in New Zealand’s forest, shrubland and subalpine ecosystems for thousands of years, and until the arrival of the Māori.
+The Moa were giant flightless birds that lived in New Zealand up until about 500 years ago but are now extinct.
+These two Moa skeletons were found in the Canterbury region, and the larger one is the largest ever found.
+The Moa were the dominant herbivores in New Zealand’s forest and shrubland, for thousands of years.
+That is until the arrival of the Māori.
 Moa extinction occurred around 1300 – 1400, primarily due to overhunting by Māori.

 The moa were nine species of flightless birds.
-The largest species, reached about 3.6 m (12 ft) in height with neck outstretched, and weighed about 230 kg (510 lb).
+The largest species, reached about 3.6 m (12 ft) in height with neck outstretched and weighed about 230 kg (510 lb).
 When Polynesians settled New Zealand around 1280 CE, the moa population was about 58,000.
-When Moa skeletons were first discovered by Europeans in New Zealand in the 1830s, the Moa were declared a scientific mystery.
+When Europeans first discovered moa skeletons in New Zealand in the 1830s, the Moa was declared a scientific mystery.

 Illustration of Moa based on remains

-Moa have frequently been mentioned as potential candidates for revival by cloning.
-Having became extinct only a few hundred years ago and with substantial quantities of moa remains existing, it has been listed alongside such creatures as the Dodo as leading candidates for resurrection.
-Preliminary work involving the extraction of DNA has been undertaken and interest in the Moa’s potential for revival has gained support from some natural history experts.
+The Moa has frequently been mentioned as potential candidates for revival by cloning.
+Having become extinct only a few hundred years ago, many Moa remains have survived.
+The Moa has been listed alongside such creatures as the Dodo as leading candidates for resurrection.
+Preliminary work involving the extraction of DNA has been undertaken, and interest in the Moa’s potential for revival has gained support from some natural history experts.

 - Exhibit: Moa

 “As man disappears, the land remains.”

 Photo Credit: GM 2) By Lt.
 Carl R. Begy [Public domain], via Wikimedia Commons